Below are topics that require notice to families and the community.

-If you do not want the school district to disclose directory information, including your student’s photo or video image, without prior written consent, you must notify your school in writing by September 15 of each school year.
+If you do not want the school district to disclose directory information, including your student’s photo or video image, without prior written consent, you must notify your school in writing each school year.
 This includes sharing directory information with media outlets and partner organizations.

 Student Directory Information Requests by Outside Organizations

 If you ask the school district not to release student directory information, you will not receive some mailings that are routinely sent to students and their families from outside organizations, including notifications from government agencies and information about school pictures and yearbooks (which may prevent your child from being included in the yearbook).